shipgirlproject/Formidable/README.md

 # Formidable
-> A Node.JS server side Azur Lane Data API that automatically manages and updates your data as needed!
+> An azurlane data manager that updates / safekeeps your data as needed!
 <p align="center">
   <img src="https://azurlane.netojuu.com/w/images/3/3a/FormidableSummerWithoutBG.png">
 </p>

+> Why?
+I usually take the microservice-ed approach on some of my apis so if things go down, I can fix those without needing to touch the main data consumers

 ## Features
 * Speedy